A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Methodology

 \subsection{\bf{Localized Orientation Optimization}}

 Each sensor initially determines its orientation based on its Voronoi cell structure using a localized orientation approach.
-Since Voronoi vertices are equidistant from three or more sensors, they naturally serve as candidate directions (see Theorem~\ref{t4}).
-To align each sensor for maximum coverage, the coverage area corresponding to its robust location is computed for each candidate vertex and the orientation that yields the highest coverage is selected as the optimal direction.
+Since Voronoi vertices are equidistant from three or more sensors and are the candidates for the farthest point in a Voronoi cell, they naturally serve as candidate directions (see Theorem~\ref{t4}).
+To align each sensor for maximum coverage, the coverage area corresponding to its robust location is computed for each candidate vertex and the orientation that yields the highest average coverage is selected as the optimal direction.
 To compute this area, we focus on the sensor's coverage within its own Voronoi cell.
 This results in four possible interaction cases between the sensor and its cell, as seen for sensors $s_1, s_2,s_3$ and $s_4$ in Figure~\ref{fig:geometric}.
 We analyze each of these cases individually.

-{\bf Case-1: Complete sector inside Voronoi cell} [see $s_1$ in Figure~\ref{fig:localized1}].
-If the entire sensing sector of a sensor $s_j$ lies within its Voronoi cell, the coverage area $A_j$ is simply given by the sector area formula:
+{\bf Case-1: Complete sector inside Voronoi cell} [see Figure~\ref{fig:localized1}].
+If the entire sensing sector of the $i^{th}$ sensor located at $s_i$ lies within its Voronoi cell, the coverage area $A_i$ is simply given by the sector area formula:

 where $\theta_s$ is the sensor’s field of view in radians and $r_s$ is its effective coverage range.